2023 Best Value Child Development & Family Studies Bachelor's Degree Schools in California

 You’ll join some of the best and brightest minds around you if you attend California State University - San Marcos.
 The school came in at #4 on this year’s Best Value Child Development & Family Studies Bachelor’s Degree Schools in California list.
 Located in the large suburb of San Marcos, CSUSM is a public college with a fairly large student population.

-The average tuition and fees for an in-state undergraduate at CSUSM are $7,727 a year.
+CSUSM undergraduate students pay an average of $7,727 in in-state tuition and fees each year.
 After completing their Bachelor's Degree, human development graduates from CSUSM carry an average student debtload of $18,582.
 Assuming that a graduate chooses a 10-year repayment plan, the average monthly loan payment is $192.

 Full Human Development & Family Studies at California State University - San Marcos Report

-With a ranking of #6, California State University - San Bernardino did quite well on this year’s best value schools for human development and family studies students working on their bachelor’s degree.
-Located in the city of San Bernardino, CSUSB is a public college with a fairly large student population.
+California State University - San Bernardino landed the #6 spot in the 2023 rankings for the best value bachelor’s degree human development and family studies programs.
+Located in the midsize city of San Bernardino, CSUSB is a public school with a large student population.

 CSUSB undergraduate students pay an average of $7,213 in in-state tuition and fees each year.
 On average, human development graduates from CSUSB take out $16,185 in student loans while working on their Bachelor's Degree.

-University of California - San Diego did quite well in this year’s ranking of the best places for human development and family studies students to get a bachelor’s degree.
-It came in at #8 on the list.
-Located in the large city of La Jolla, UCSD is a public college with a very large student population.
+University of California - San Diego landed the #8 spot in the 2023 rankings for the best value bachelor’s degree human development and family studies programs.
+Located in the large city of La Jolla, UCSD is a public school with a very large student population.

-Full Human Development & Family Studies at University of California - San Diego Report
+Read full report on Human Development & Family Studies at University of California - San Diego

 The average tuition and fees for an in-state undergraduate at Hope are $35,450 a year.
 The average amount in student loans that human development majors at Hope take out while working on their Bachelor's Degree is $32,690.

-Fresno Pacific University did quite well in this year’s ranking of the best places for human development and family studies students to get a bachelor’s degree.
-It came in at #10 on the list.
-Located in the city of Fresno, Fresno Pacific is a private not-for-profit college with a small student population.
+Fresno Pacific University ranked #10 on this year’s Best Value Child Development & Family Studies Bachelor’s Degree Schools in California list.
+Located in the large city of Fresno, Fresno Pacific is a private not-for-profit college with a small student population.

-In-state tuition fees for undergraduate students at Fresno Pacific are $33,452 per year.
+The average tuition and fees for an in-state undergraduate at Fresno Pacific are $33,452 a year.
 The average amount in student loans that human development majors at Fresno Pacific take out while working on their Bachelor's Degree is $24,073.

 Explore all the Best Value Human Development & Family Studies Schools in the Far Western US Area or other specific states within that region.